 Just like fashion, jewelry design morphs and changes, reflecting the culture of that time.
 Here we will cover the design periods that span the last 100 years, anything older than that is considered antique.

-Here is a video showing some of the eras of vintage and antique jewerly.
-Continue below to read and learn more about each time period.
+The following is a video showing some of the eras of vintage and antique jewerly.
+Continue on below to read and learn more about each time period.

 Victorian Era 1835 - 1900

 The era is bordering on antique, but it is such a popular style that we include it here.

 Romantic, bold, and feminine, this period is known for intricate designs with exquisite craftsmanship.
 Nature-inspired designs were widespread, with jewelry featuring foliage and floral patterns.
 With more gold resources being discovered, jewelers were able to experiment with new techniques such as filigree and engraving to create stunning pieces of gold jewelry.

 Engagement rings often featured a center stone other than a diamond.
 Diamonds were rare at this time, so different stones were used, including sapphires, rubies, and emeralds.
 Sometimes a "halo" of diamonds would encircle the central gemstone, a style that is still popular today.